 PARENT GUARANTY AGREEMENT

-This Parent Guaranty Agreement (the "Guaranty") is made on this 24th day of September, 2001 by Dynegy Holdings Inc., a Delaware corporation ("Guarantor") in favor of Enron ("Beneficiary"), a ___________ corporation in consideration of the Beneficiary extending credit to Nicor Energy L.L.C. ("Debtor").
+This Parent Guaranty Agreement (the "Guaranty") is made on this 24th day of September, 2001 by Dynegy Holdings Inc., a Delaware corporation ("Guarantor") in favor of Enron North America Corp. ("Beneficiary"), a Delaware__________ corporation in consideration of the Beneficiary extending credit to Nicor Energy L.L.C. ("Debtor").

-The Beneficiary and Debtor have entered into or are anticipating entering into one or more contracts involving the [purchase, sale, transportation, exchange, commodity price swap, commodity option transaction, or similar transactions with respect to crude oil, natural gas, natural gas liquids, electricity or other energy commodities or energy related services (the “Transactions”).
-The Debtor is a partially-owned subsidiary of the Guarantor.
+The Beneficiary and Debtor have entered into or are anticipating entering into one or more contracts involving the wholesale purchase, and sale of Natural gas referred to as the, “TransactionsThe Debtor is a partially owned subsidiary of the Guarantor.
 As part of the Transactions between the Beneficiary and the Debtor, the Beneficiary will be extending credit to the Debtor, and Guarantor wishes to provide this Guaranty to the Beneficiary as part of Debtor’s consideration for such Transactions and to induce the Beneficiary to extend credit to the Debtor.

 Accordingly, the Guarantor and the Beneficiary hereby agree as follows: